Tamper-evident packaging code of practice

 - Code of practice for the tamper-evident packaging (TEP) of therapeutic goods (Edition 1, June 2003) (Microsoft Word,6.28Mb)

-The therapeutic goods industry is encouraged to continue to comply with the Code of Practice on a voluntary basis while it is under review.
+The therapeutic goods industry is encouraged to comply with the Code of Practice on a voluntary basis.

 - Tamper-evident features